noahjkrueger/KBMSTR/README.md

 ### Not Using KBMSTR Online Tool

-generate_keyboard, json structure
+json structure

 ### The "return_to_home" Flag
 This is a magical flag, deserving of its own section.
 It is this flag within the configuration file that changes how keyboard layouts are generated, both in terms of final layout and efficiency.

-After the dataset is ititialized, how the data is used differs with respect to the value of this flag.
+After the dataset is initialized, how the data is used differs with respect to the value of this flag.

 When this flag is set to 'True', the fitness judgement of each keyboard in each generation assumes that once a keystroke is completed by a finger, that finger returns to it's initial position.